NCAS-CMS/cf-python/docs/source/introduction.rst

 Powerful, flexible, and very simple to produce visualizations of field constructs are available with the `cf-plot package
-<http://ajheaps.github.io/cf-plot>`_, that needs to be installed
+<http://ajheaps.github.io/cf-plot>`_, that is installed separately to
-separately to cf.
+cf.

 See the `cf-plot gallery
 <http://ajheaps.github.io/cf-plot/gallery.html>`_ for the wide range